 You can also see eight centuries of applied designs, encompassing Dutch Golden Age glassware and Rietveld furniture.

-If you’re looking for tasty but inexpensive food try dining at Bazar, whose selection of Middle-Eastern and North African cuisine proves popular with students and young professionals.
+If you’re looking for tasty but inexpensive food when visiting Rotterdam try dining at Bazar, whose selection of Middle-Eastern and North African cuisine proves popular with students and young professionals.

 Rotterdam has a decent selection of inexpensive places to stay.
 Arguably the pick of the budget rooms are those decorated by local artists at King Kong Hostel.

 CitizenM Rotterdam is a mid-priced design hotel that places you by the Oudehaven (old harbour) and within easy walking distance of the Markthal.

 Most of the rooms in the four-star New York hotel boast fantastic views of the waterfront and city.

 Held every year in mid-July, the North Sea Jazz Festival is the country’s most prestigious jazz event, attracting international media coverage and the world’s most famous jazz musicians.
 Over the three days, multiple stages and a thousand musicians both international names as well as local talent are showcased.

 You may have heard of Ajax, based in Amsterdam, but its notorious football rival is Feyenoord in Rotterdam.
 When visiting Rotterdam, pick a pub and be part of the local crowds (just make sure you cheer for the right team).

 When visiting Rotterdam and the timing is right (usually late January to early February), you’ll come across the International Film Festival Rotterdam.
 This annual film festival is held across several cinemas in the city, focusing on new and experimental filmmakers.